- Search The Registry

 *Effie Waller Smith was born on this date in 1879.
 She was a Black educator and poet.

-The same year that Songs of the Months came out, Waller married a man named Lyss Cockrell who quit the marriage when it was very young, and whom Effie divorced soon after he left.
-In 1908, she tried matrimony again with former classmate, Charles Smith.
+The same year that Songs of the Months came out, Waller married a man named Lyss Cockrell, who quit the marriage when it was very young, and whom Effie divorced soon after he left.
+In 1908, she tried matrimony again with a former classmate Charles Smith.
 This marriage, which produced one child who died in infancy, was also brief, with Waller filing for divorce before the year was out.

 During all the personal trials of her life, Waller Smith kept at her writing, even getting three short stories published in Putnam's.
 In 1909, two more volumes of her verse appeared.
 The first was Rhymes from the Cumberland, which offers meditations and remembrances of the Kentucky-Virginia Cumberland Mountains area and musings on religion and romance.
 In the second volume, Rosemary and Pansies, "many of the poems are somber and subdued yet definite and conclusive as they examine issues and situations in life.
 There is a mood maintained throughout that sometimes delves into the mystical."
 These are the words of David Deskins, who has assiduously searched for information and provided insights into the life and mind of this rather unknown bard.

 In 1917, she appeared in print for the last time: the publication was the prestigious magazine Harper's, and the work was a sonnet, "Autumn Winds."
-After this, the Effie Waller Smith the writer apparently disappeared, though the woman lived another forty years, the bulk of which she spent in Wisconsin where she relocated in the mid-1920s and where she raised Ruth, the daughter of a deceased friend whom she adopted in the late 1920s.
+After this, Effie Waller Smith, the writer, apparently disappeared, though the woman lived another forty years, the bulk of which she spent in Wisconsin, where she relocated in the mid-1920s and where she raised Ruth, the daughter of a deceased friend whom she adopted in the late 1920s.
 Effie Waller Smith died in 1960.